roots/docs/docs/trellis/master/python.md

 We **do not recommend** installing Python from Homebrew.
-This might be surprising since it goes against most guides and recommendations but we believe using Python from Homebrew will cause more problems long-term due to its newer "feature" of auto-upgrading packaages as described in [this article](https://justinmayer.com/posts/homebrew-python-is-not-for-you/).
+This might be surprising since it goes against most guides and recommendations but we believe using Python from Homebrew will cause more problems long-term due to its newer "feature" of auto-upgrading packages as described in [this article](https://justinmayer.com/posts/homebrew-python-is-not-for-you/).

 After Python is installed and working, you'll also need to ensure pip is installed.
 If `pip` or `pip3` does not exist, it can be installed like this: